 Lining out is a musical technique in which one person reads or sings a line of a song slightly ahead of the rest of the choir or congregation so that they can follow along.
 It is particularly prevalent in European and American religious music, particularly a-cappella singing.
-The version of the line sung the leader may or may not be identical to the version sung the main group.
+The version of the line sung by the leader may or may not be identical to the version sung by the main group.

-Although the exact origin of lining out is unknown, it was clearly in use the 17th century, when the Church of England approved it as a hymn-singing method.
+Although the exact origin of lining out is unknown, it was clearly in use by the 17th century, when the Church of England approved it as a hymn-singing method.
 Many churches lacked enough psalters to ensure that every member of the congregation had a copy of the hymn.
 Because literacy was less common in the 17th century than it is today, some members of the congregation would have been unable to read the hymns even if they had copies.
 As a result, before the congregation sang the line of the song, a leader known as a precentor or clerk would chant it.

 Despite how strange it may seem, lining out was a source of debate in the 18th century.
 Some critics complained that the song’s blending of different tempos and melodies, as well as each singer’s individual embellishment of the song, resulted in an unappealing cacophony.
 Others denounced “regular singing” (singing from a book of notes) as a radical innovation and even a pop-style element of religious ritual, which offended Puritan sentiments.